 The Department of Environmental Protection has performed a Source Water Assessment on the T.B.
 Williams and C.W.
-Combee Treatment Plants in 2013.
+Combee Treatment Plants in 2015.
 The assessments were conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 4 Unique Potential Contaminant Sources identified for this system, all with a moderate range susceptibility level.
+There are 3 Unique Potential Contaminant Sources identified for this system.
+13 Wells have been identified with a "moderate" concern level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.